 Our final measure of management practices comes from a 16-question survey given to firm owners in 2017, derived from the Management and Organizational Practices Survey (MOPS).
-This survey was created by the U.S. Census Bureau, and was designed to enable basic management practices to be measured in a self-administered survey format.
-The survey asks questions related to monitoring, targeting, and incentives, and is intended to measure similar concepts to the WMS (Bloom et al, 2018).
+This survey was created by the U.S. Census bureau, and was designed to enable basic management practices to be measured in a self-administered survey format.
+The survey asks questions related to monitoring, targeting, and incentives, and is intended to measure similar concepts to the WMS (Bloom et al, 2019).
 It was carried out by Innovations for Poverty Action during in-person visits to the firms, and firms were also asked to recall what these practices were five years earlier (in 2012).
-Table A6.1 shows that these data were collected for 95 firms.
+Table A8.1 shows this data were able to be collected for 95 firms.